Blackberry: Primocane

 In raspberries, these types are called primocane fruiting, fall fruiting, or everbearing.
 'Prime-Jim' and 'Prime-Jan' were released in 2004 by the University of Arkansas and are the first cultivars of primocane fruiting blackberry.
 They grow much like the other erect cultivars described above; however, the canes that emerge in the spring will flower in midsummer and fruit in late summer or fall.
-The fall crop has its highest quality when it ripens in cool mild climate such as in California or the Pacific Northwest.
+The fall crop has its highest quality when it ripens in cool mild climates such as in California or the Pacific Northwest.

-'Illini Hardy', a semi-erect prickly cultivar introduced by the University of Illinois, is cane hardy in zone 5, where blackberry production has traditionally been problematic, since canes often failed to survive the winter.
+Most blackberry plants do not survive temperatures below -10 F, but the 'Illini Hardy', a semi-erect prickly cultivar introduced by the University of Illinois, can survive colder temperatures than most cultivars.
+In comparative study at Urbana, Illinois, it was the only type to survive the 1989–1990 winter when temperatures dropped to -24 F. It is one of only a couple varieties that is cane hardy in zone 5, where blackberry production has traditionally been problematic since canes often failed to survive the winter.

 Mexico and Chile

 Blackberry production in Mexico expanded considerably in the early 21st century.
 In 2017, Mexico had 97% of the market share for fresh blackberries imported into the United States, while Chile had 61% of the market share for American imports of frozen blackberries.

 While once based on the cultivar 'Brazos', an old erect blackberry cultivar developed in Texas in 1959, the Mexican industry is now dominated by the Brazilian 'Tupy' released in the 1990s.
 The 'Tupy' has the erect blackberry 'Comanche', and a "wild Uruguayan blackberry" as parents.
-Since there are no native blackberries in Uruguay, the suspicion is that the widely grown 'Boysenberry' is the male parent.
-In order to produce these blackberries in regions of Mexico where there is no winter chilling to stimulate flower bud development, chemical defoliation and application of growth regulators are used to bring the plants into bloom.
+The Uruguayan cultivar is believed to be the widely grown 'Boysenberry', a hybrid of several different species of Rubus.
+To produce these blackberries in regions of Mexico where there is no winter chilling to stimulate flower bud development, chemical defoliation and application of growth regulators are used to promote blooming.

 Diseases and pests

-Because blackberries belong to the same genus as raspberries, they share the same diseases, including anthracnose, which can cause the berry to have uneven ripening.
+Because blackberries belong to the same genus as raspberries, they share the same diseases, including anthracnose (a type of canker), which can cause the berry to have uneven ripening.
 Sap flow may also be slowed.
 They also share the same remedies, including the Bordeaux mixture, a combination of lime, water and copper(II) sulfate.
 The rows between blackberry plants must be free of weeds, blackberry suckers and grasses, which may lead to pests or diseases.
 Fruit growers are selective when planting blackberry bushes because wild blackberries may be infected, and gardeners are recommended to purchase only certified disease-free plants.

 The spotted-wing drosophila, Drosophila suzukii, is a serious pest of blackberries.
 Unlike its vinegar fly relatives, which are primarily attracted to rotting or fermented fruit, D. suzukii attacks fresh, ripe fruit by laying eggs under the soft skin.
 The larvae hatch and grow in the fruit, destroying the fruit's commercial value.

 Another pest is Amphorophora rubi, known as the blackberry aphid, which eats not just blackberries but raspberries as well.